Common questions about this trial, participation, and frontotemporal dementia (FTD)

 - Clinical trials offer hope for many people and a chance to help researchers find better treatments for others in the future

-For the clinical trial Imagine-1, there are clinical trial sites around the world.
+For the clinical trial upliFT-D, there are clinical trial sites around the world.
 Should you qualify for the trial, Passage Bio will work to assist you with travel to make sure you can participate in the trial.
 You do not need to live close to a clinical trial site in order to participate in the trial.

-Participants and their families are not able to choose which cohort they participate in.
+Participants and their caregivers are not able to choose which cohort they participate in.
 This helps scientists avoid any potential bias or imbalance by making sure each group is treated similarly outside of the differences outlined in the trial design.

 There are often 3 phases of clinical trials.
 Phase 1 tests safety and helps determine optimal dose.
 Phase 2 tests effectiveness and safety.
 Phase 3 also tests effectiveness and safety in a larger group of patients.